Pet-Friendly Motorhome Hire | Dog-Friendly Campervans Scotland

 What does it cost to take your Dog on a Campervan or Motorhome trip?

-We have a flat rate charge of £35 for customers bringing a pet.
-This is not per pet or per day.
+We have a flat rate charge for customers bringing a pet.
+It is not per pet or per day.
 It’s the total charge and it is only in place to cover the additional costs of cleaning the motorhome after the hire.
+See the options list for pricing when making your price enquiry.
 Apart from that and the additional costs at a campsite (if you use them) and you can see that it is not a lot at all.

 These costs are far smaller than leaving your dog in a kennel or at an overnight dog boarding service.
 After reading this, why would you even consider using one of these services anyway?